Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Appendix to Section

 By setting $x_{ij} = 1$ for each $j \in J_1$ and $i = i_j$, and $x_{ij} = 0$, otherwise, we can easily verify that all the constraints of \eqref{HLP} are trivially satisfied.
 Further, for the same assignment, the objective becomes $\sum_{i \in M} \sum_{j \in J} x_{ij} = |J_1|$.
 Hence, we conclude that \eqref{HLP} is feasible and its optimal value is at least $|J_1|$.
 Let $x$ be an optimal extreme point solution of \eqref{HLP}, which satisfies $\sum_{i \in M} \sum_{j \in J} x_{ij} \geq |J_1|$.
 Given that for each job $j$ it holds $\sum_{i \in M} x_{ij} \leq 1$, it follows that at least $|J_1|$ jobs appear in the support of $x$ (that is, $\sum_{i \in M} x_{ij} > 0$ for at least $|J_1|$ jobs).
 Thus, it suffices to prove that we can round $x$ into a feasible schedule in a way such that any job that appears in its support is integrally assigned to a machine.

 By working along the lines of \cite{LST90} (see \cref{app:approximation}), we can construct an assignment graph based on the support of $x$.
 It can be verified that, if $x$ is an extreme point solution of \eqref{HLP}, then the graph is a pseudoforest \citep{shmoys1993approximation}.
-Therefore, by using the rounding algorithm of \cite{LST90} we can schedule all the jobs in the support of $x$ and, thus, the desired lemma follows. \end{proof}
+Therefore, by using the rounding algorithm of \cite{LST90} we can schedule all the jobs in the support of $x$ within makespan at most $2C'$ and, thus, the desired lemma follows. \end{proof}